dayhaysoos/shnippet/site/docs/installation.md

 ```

 If everything is set up correctly, you should see:
-- A new `snippets` directory created with:
+- A new `static/snippets` directory created with:
   - `gen-types/index.d.ts` containing your snippet name types
+  - `config.json` for runtime (baseUrl, fileExtensions)
-  - Generated snippet files organized by language
+  - Generated snippet files organized by extension-derived folders (e.g., `ts/`)
 - No error messages in the console

 ## Next Steps